valakhosravi/Interview-Questions-Answers/README.md

 If you'd like to contribute to this repository, please follow these steps:

 1. Fork the repository.
-2. Create a new branch with your changes: git checkout -b my-new-branch.
+2. Create a new branch with your changes: `git checkout -b my-new-branch`.
-3. Make your changes and commit them: git commit -am 'Add some questions'.
+3. Make your changes and commit them: `git commit -am 'Add some questions'`.
-4. Push to the branch: git push origin my-new-branch.
+4. Push to the branch: `git push origin my-new-branch`.
 5. Create a new Pull Request.

 We welcome all contributions, whether it's a new question or a minor correction.
 Thank you for helping make this repository a great resource for developers!